 Direct mail can help your company cut through the communication clutter.
 The average American office worker receives 147 emails every day.
 However, according to the most recent United States Postal Service Household Diary, American households receive an average of slightly more than 18 pieces of mail every week.
 With such little competition, direct mail already gives your company’s marketing campaign its best opportunity to get noticed.
 Will you make the most of it?
 Studies suggest personalization is the key to getting your marketing message over the line.

 The envelope may be the biggest barrier to disseminating your marketing message.
 Many direct mail packages end up going into the trash unopened.
-However, people are 300 percent more likely to open a handwritten envelope than a printed one.
+However, people are 300 percent more likely to open a handwritten envelope over a printed one.
 This simple act of personalization is an effective one that helps your recipients feel like they’re receiving a letter from a friend rather than a corporation.

 Adding handwriting to your communications increases that connection.
 The task may seem overwhelming, but using a service such as Handwrytten can give your direct mail campaigns the handwritten look in an instant.